- App: Arkham Horror Toolkit

 That demo game worked.
-I spent a lot of money on Arkham Horror at the con, and then struggled to find a way to pack it for the flight home.
-Now, I only get a chance to play a couple times every year, but it is always a good time.
+I spent a lot of money on Arkham Horror at the con and then struggled to find a way to pack it for the flight home.
+Now, I only get a chance to play a couple of times every year, but it is always a good time.

 - Dice Roller